ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 ## Lesson overview

-In this lesson, you'll learn how to do the following:
+In this lesson, you will learn how to do the following:

 * Print out and understand some of the various EPICS and e3 variables.
-* Understand how different versions of the same module are mananaged in e3.
+* Understand how different versions of the same module are managed in e3.
 * Understand the difference between two important variables: `E3_MODULE_VERSION` and `EPICS_MODULE_TAG`.
 * Install a different version of *StreamDevice* within e3.